srushti-714/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

     ![Screenshot of the Azure Migrate 'Discover machines' blade, with Hyper-V selected.](images/Exercise1/h-v.png "Hyper-V virtualization option")

-3. In **1: Generate Azure Migrate project key**, provide **SmartHotelhost** as name for the Azure Migrate appliance that you will set up for discovery of Hyper-V VMs.
+2. In **1: Generate Azure Migrate project key**, provide **SmartHotelAppl** as name for the Azure Migrate appliance that you will set up for discovery of Hyper-V VMs.
 Select **Generate key** to start the creation of the required Azure resources.

     ![Screenshot of the Azure Migrate 'Discover machines' blade showing the 'Generate Azure Migrate project key' section.](images/Exercise1/gen-key.png "Generate Azure Migrate project key")